 A quorum is the minimum number of Parties that must be present at a meeting for the transaction of business.
-The Rules of Procedure for CITES define a quorum for Plenary session, and for Committees I and II, as "one-half of the parties having delegations at the meeting" (Rule 7).
+The Rules of Procedure for CITES define a quorum for plenary sessions, and for sessions of Committees I and II, as "one-half of the Parties having delegations at the meeting" (Rule 7).